Aman9026/CI-Using-Jenkins/README.md

 * First ```if sudo curl IP-Of-Dev-Env``` is true we can proceed with merging.
 * Add a post build trigger in **Jenkins** for building **#Job2**
 ![](https://github.com/Aman9026/CI-Using-Jenkins/blob/master/DEMO/Job3.gif)

+***You are always welcome to add more or improve any resource in this repository by following [these](https://github.com/Aman9026/CI-Using-Jenkins/blob/master/CONTRIBUTING.md) instructions.***